Mads Gilbert: Aftermath

-Israeli Foreign Ministry spokesman Yigal Palmor responded to the Lancet report by criticizing Gilbert for "spreading vicious lies".
-In statements to Associated Press Palmor claimed, "Dr. Gilbert is notorious for his radical far left opinions and his systematic demonization of Israel.
-He has already accused Israel of almost every nightmarish crime in the book only to ignore the refutation of every one of his allegations", adding, "His stories are worthy of Dante's imagination but have been proved time and again to be far removed from reality.
-It is a pity that serious members of the medical profession should allow themselves to be dragged into an excessive of mad Mads".

-In a response to these statements Gilbert stated: "This is a part of the propaganda war.
-We are not surprised and take this very calmly.
-We tell the truth and do not need to lie.
-If Israel think we are lying, they can just open the borders and let the world's press into Gaza.
+Israeli Foreign Ministry spokesman Yigal Palmor responded to the Lancet report by criticizing Gilbert for "spreading vicious lies", adding "It is a pity that serious members of the medical profession should allow themselves to be dragged into an excessive of mad Mads".
+Gilbert rejected Palmor's remarks and stated "If Israel think we are lying, they can just open the borders and let the world's press into Gaza.
 Then one will soon find out who is lying."

 In 2009 he received the Fritt Ord Honorary Award together with Erik Fosse.